It’s great to meet you!

 Mary Reaves, MRC, CRC, worked for 10 years providing individual and family therapy, serving Deaf and Hard of Hearing children and adults with the South Carolina Department of Mental Health.
 She has extensive training in deafness, Deaf culture, counseling issues with deaf/hard of hearing, hearing loss and its impact on family systems.
 Mary co-founded Beginnings SC to focus on proactive intervention and parent education and empowerment.
 In her free time, Mary bakes with her three kids, sews, enjoys yoga, and goes on date-nights with her husband, Larry.

 Carmony Corley, BS, MAT, previously worked in education for two years.
 Prior to joining the team at Beginnings SC, she gained experience in multiple grassroots nonprofit roles, including co-founding a national organization.
 She is an active member and volunteer of several charitable organizations in the Midlands and serves on the Board of Directors for Friends of Harbison State Forest.
-She also owns her own photography business, Carmony Corley Photography, through which she books documentary style photography sessions and sells nature prints.
-Carmony enjoys hiking with her husband, photography, running, biking, yoga, reading nonfiction, and making efforts to conserve our environment.
+She also owns her own photography business, Carmony Corley Photography, through which she books photography sessions and sells nature prints.
+Carmony enjoys hiking with her husband, photography, running, biking, yoga, reading, and making efforts to protect our environment and advance sustainability practices.